snikket-im/snikket-server/docs/setup/upgrading.md

 ## snikket-selfhosted

-If you installed Snikket using the [snikket-selfhosted][] scripts, simply run:
+If you installed Snikket using the [snikket-selfhosted][] repository, simply
+run:

 ```
     cd /opt/snikket